garazdawi/otp/HOWTO/DEVELOPMENT.md

 The make system is not as always as robust as one might like, so if for any reason something does not work, try doing a `git clean -Xfdq` and start from the beginning again.
-This normally only needs to be done when you jump inbetween different git branches, but it can a good thing to keep in mind whenever things start to not work as you expect them to.
+This normally only needs to be done when you jump in between different git branches, but it can a good thing to keep in mind whenever things do not work as you expect them to.

 ## Short version